mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 that when they come to live there, they join the establishment and thereby strengthen it.

-Rhylanor’s most famous citizen was Grand Admiral Olav hault– Plankwell, who not only defeated the Outworld Coalition in the First Frontier War but then advanced on Capital and took the throne for himself.
+Rhylanor's most famous citizen was Grand Admiral Olav hault– Plankwell, who not only defeated the Outworld Coalition in the First Frontier War but then advanced on [[Capital]] and took the throne for himself.
 This is sometimes described as the ultimate expression of Rhylanor–style meritocracy.
 Plankwell had achieved great things as a naval officer and he wielded great power, fulfilling both the requirements for elevation.
 He thus deserved to be made part of the ruling elite, perhaps as Archduke of the Domain of Deneb.
-Empress Jacqueline was foolish not to reward Plankwell’s greatness, and paid the price when he took what he deserved by his own efforts.
+Empress Jacqueline was foolish not to reward Plankwell's greatness, and paid the price when he took what he deserved by his own efforts.
 Reminders that Plankwell did not manage to keep his position very long do not go down well on Rhylanor.

 RRHHYLANORYLANOR^87

-Admiral Plankwell’s birthplace is today a small museum which attracts large numbers of visitors every year.
-This is only one of Rhylanor’s many naval connections.
+Admiral Plankwell's birthplace is today a small museum which attracts large numbers of visitors every year.
+This is only one of Rhylanor's many naval connections.
 Although Macene is home to those heavy units of the Sector Fleet that are based in the subsector, the subsector fleet has its headquarters at Rhylanor, and there is a very powerful system squadron.
 Rhylanor also boasts a large naval